pesterhazy/presumably/posts/monorepos.md

 In the beginning was the... initial commit.
 New companies usually start out with a single empty git repository.
 As the project grows bigger, the question invariably comes up whether it makes sense to separate out part of the codebase - a component of the system or a modular piece of functionality - into a second repository.
 When we talk about monorepos, we mean the principled choice not to do that, i.e. not to split up repositories.
 In companies adhering to this practice, all the code written by employees is stored in a single monolithic repository.

 Proponents of monorepos (among whom I count myself) claim that by keeping everything in one place and by removing artificial barriers, monorepos encourage code sharing and simplify development and tooling.
 In his post, Matt argues that these benefits are illusionary.
 Second, he argues that, far from helping, monorepos actually lead to tight coupling of components.
-I’ll start with the first point and discuss the point about coupling further down.
+I'll start with the first point and discuss the point about coupling further down.

 Does the practice of keeping all code together in one place lead to better code sharing?
-In my experience that’s clearly the case.
-The monorepofication efforts I’ve initiated at multiple organizations with split repositories in each case produced **innumerable benefits**.
+In my experience that's clearly the case.
+The monorepofication efforts I've initiated at multiple organizations with split repositories in each case produced **innumerable benefits**.
 Some results were explicit goals, like better greppability, ease of refactoring and a unified consistent snapshot of the project.
 Other synergies materialized in unexpected ways, like surprising opportunities for code reuse or intractable infrastructure problems straddling repo boundaries reduced to a few pragmatic lines of bash.

 Looking at it from the other side, could introducing strict borders somehow make it easier to reuse logic?
 I think it's clear that borders can only take away from your ability to perceive opportunities to use abstractions or to unify code.